J535D165/PublicSectorNL/README.md

 ### Libraries

+*Libraries in the Netherlands*

 * [National Library of the Netherlands (Koninklijke bibliotheek)](https://github.com/KBNLresearch)

 ### Universities

+*Universities in the Netherlands*

+*Universities can have many suborganizations.
+We aim to be inclusive.*

 * Erasmus Universiteit Rotterdam
     * [Erasmus University Library](https://github.com/erasmus-university-library)